Garden waste collection

 You must not put non-garden waste in your garden bin, including

-- tea bags, tea, coffee grounds and filters
+- don't put tea bags, tea, coffee grounds and filters

-- soil, stone, rubble or large amounts of turf
+- don't put soil, stone, rubble or large amounts of turf

-- any type of animal waste or bedding
+- don't put any type of animal waste or bedding

-- paper, plastic, glass, metals, leather, plant pots/containers, porcelain, plaster, disposable nappies, ash, vacuum cleaner contents, pharmaceuticals, cosmetics, batteries, dyestuffs, textiles, household or garden chemicals, feathers, untreated sawdust, wood shavings and straw.
+- don't put paper, plastic, glass, metals, leather, plant pots/containers, porcelain, plaster, disposable nappies, ash, vacuum cleaner contents, pharmaceuticals, cosmetics, batteries, dyestuffs, textiles, household or garden chemicals, feathers, untreated sawdust, wood shavings and straw.

 This is not an exhaustive list.
 You can see where to dispose of waste on our what waste goes where page.

-If any non-garden waste items are found in a garden bin it will be deemed contaminated.
-A contaminated bin will not be emptied.
-You must remove all contamination before the next scheduled collection.
+If we find any non-garden waste items in a garden bin we will not empty the bin.
+It will be deemed contaminated.
+You must remove all non-garden waste materials before the next scheduled collection.

 Additional garden waste bins

-Annual payment for additional garden bins is due for renewal in July and August.
-If you have an additional garden bin, you should receive your renewal letter between 2 July and 16 July.
-This year, you can make your payment online when you submit your form (or if this is not possible for you, over the phone).
-Please wait until you have received your renewal letter before you make payment.
+Payment for additional garden bins is due for renewal.
+If you have an additional garden bin, you should receive your renewal letter soon.
+You can make your payment online when you submit your form (or if this is not possible for you, over the phone).
+You should receive your renewal letter before you make payment.

 The payment covers the period 1 August – 31 July each year.
-This includes the suspension of garden waste collection over the winter.
+This includes the potential suspension of garden waste collection over the Christmas and New Year period.
 You can pay online as part of the form.